CSB Fact Sheet

 Resilience.
 Recovery.
 Community.

-Services for people with mental illness, substance use disorders, intellectual and developmental disabilities
+Services for people with mental illness, substance use disorders and developmental disabilities

 About the CSB

 The Fairfax-Falls Church Community Services Board (CSB) is the public agency that plans, organizes and provides services for people of all ages in our community who have mental illness, substance use disorders, and/or intellectual disability.
 The CSB also provides early intervention services for infants and toddlers who have developmental delays.